scalar-labs/scalardb-samples/spring-data-multi-storage-transaction-sample/README.md

 ## Setup

+### Start Cassandra and MySQL

-To start Cassandra and MySQL, and load the schema, you need to run the following `docker-compose` command:
+To start Cassandra and MySQL, you need to run the following `docker-compose` command:

 ```shell
 $ docker-compose up -d